<img alt="" src="https://secure.wire0poor.com/215720.png" style="display:none;">

 5. Learning and Improving

 Analyze the crisis response, positive or negative effects, and identify areas for future improvement.
 Implement new processes, training, and safeguards to prevent similar incidents in the future.
-Volkswagen's pivot to electric vehicles and renewed focus on the environment helped them recover from the Dieselgate scandal by positioning the company as more environmentally responsible.
+Volkswagen's pivot to electric vehicles and renewed focus on the environment helped them recover from the Dieselgate scandal by positioning the company as among the most eco-responsible auto manufacturers in the industry.

 Tag(s): Enterprise